Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Discussion

 \section{Discussion}

-As with any TO method relying on a material density field to parameterize the geometry, the success of our PINN-based framework hinges on the presence of an appropriate regularization mechanism to penalize intermediate density values.
+Like any material density-based TO method, the success of our PINN-based framework hinges on the presence of an appropriate regularization mechanism to penalize intermediate density values.
 Although we have shown that our novel eikonal regularization leads to consistently accurate results, other regularization approaches have been employed in classical adjoint-based TO methods \citep{dorn2006,sigmund2013}.
-These include the total variation dimishing (TVD) regularization \citep{chan2004,mei2016} that penalizes the $L_1$ norm of the density gradient $\nabla \rho$, the explicit penalization regularization \citep{allaire1993} that penalizes the integral over the domain of $\rho (1-\rho)$, and the Solid Isotropic Material with Penalization (SIMP) approach \citep{bendsoe1989} that relates material properties such as the shear modulus and the material density through a power-law with exponent $p$.
+These include the total variation diminishing (TVD) regularization \citep{chan2004,mei2016} that penalizes the $L_1$ norm of the density gradient $\nabla \rho$, the explicit penalization regularization \citep{allaire1993} that penalizes the integral over the domain of $\rho (1-\rho)$, and the Solid Isotropic Material with Penalization (SIMP) approach \citep{bendsoe1989} that relates material properties such as the shear modulus and the material density through a power-law with exponent $p$.
 The latter is the most popular regularization mechanism in structural optimization \citep{bendsoe2003}.
 However, when implemented in our PINN-based framework for the detection of hidden geometries, these methods yield inferior results to the eikonal regularization (Fig.~\ref{fig:NCS_Reg}).
-Indeed, we compare all four approaches on a challenging test case involving a linear elastic rectangular matrix pulled from the top and bottom and containing soft inclusions in the shape of the letters M, I, and T (case 19, Tab.~\ref{tab:MatrixCases}). {The measurements consist of the displacement along the outer boundary, similar to the previous square matrix examples.} We consider different values of the regularization weight $\lambda_\mathrm{reg}$ (for the eikonal, TVD and explicit penalization regularizations) and the exponent $p$ (for the SIMP regularization), and solve the inverse problem using four random initializations of the neural networks in each case.
-Not only was the eikonal regularization the only one to find the right shapes, it did so over three orders of magnitude of $\lambda_\mathrm{reg}$, demonstrating a desirable robustness with respect to $\lambda_\mathrm{reg}$ (Fig.~\ref{fig:NCS_Reg}).
+Indeed, we compare all four approaches on a challenging test case involving a linear elastic rectangular matrix pulled from the top and bottom and containing soft inclusions in the shape of the letters M, I, and T (case 20, Tab.~\ref{tab:ElasticMatrixCases}). {The measurements consist of the displacement along the outer boundary, similar to the previous square matrix examples.} We consider different values of the regularization weight $\lambda_\mathrm{reg}$ (for the eikonal, TVD and explicit penalization regularizations) and the exponent $p$ (for the SIMP regularization), and solve the inverse problem using four random initializations of the neural networks in each case.
+Not only was the eikonal regularization the only one to find the right shapes, it did so over three orders of magnitude of $\lambda_\mathrm{reg}$ and consistently over all four trials, demonstrating a desirable robustness with respect to $\lambda_\mathrm{reg}$ (Fig.~\ref{fig:NCS_Reg}).
+Finally, we note that adjoint-based methods using TVD or other types of regularization limit themselves to simple shapes like squares and circles, or fail to find the right number of shapes \citep{ameur2004,mei2016,mei2021}.